Max is partial to ladders and handy man tools.

 Between you and me, I think Millie should lay off the Tom and Jerry's.

-I once heard her friend Giselle tell a terrifying story about those.
+I once heard her friend Giselle tell a terrifying story about those things.

 She called it, The Year of the Tom and Jerry.